aaronparker/aaronparker.github.io/_posts/2007-06-07-deploying-adobe-reader-81.md

 ### Terminal Servers and Browser Integration

 When installing Adobe Reader on Terminal Servers, it might be advantageous to disable browser integration, i.e. opening PDF files from within the browser window.
 The reason for this is that the Reader executable (ACRORD32.EXE) does not exit until the browser is closed.
 This will cause Reader to continue to consume memory even though it is not in use.To disable browser integration set the **DISABLE\_BROWSER\_INTEGRATION** property to **YES** when installing Reader on Terminal Servers.
 You can do this by editing the transform or using DISABLE\_BROWSER\_INTEGRATION=YES on the command line.
-If the command line is not for you, I&#8217;ve created another transform which you can get here:
+If the command line is not for you, I've created another transform which you can get here:

 ### Hiding Menu Items